Extending the Current Transformer Cable – emonPi2 & emonTx4 Onwards

 Wiring

-Remove the 3.5 mm jack plug from your CT (If it is moulded on, you must cut it off.
-If you do not wish to cut the plug off, obtain an “in-line” socket).
-Install the cable and prepare the ends.
+Remove the 3.5 mm jack plug from your c.t.
+(If it is moulded on, you must cut it off.
+If you do not wish to cut the plug off, obtain an “in-line” socket.)

 At both ends, strip back the outer sheath.
-At the end that will be earthed, comb out (or unwind) the cable screen.
+At the emonTx/emonPi end where you will make the earth connection, comb out (or unwind) the cable screen.
 Join the earth wire to the screen, and connect to the earth connection.
-At the end that will not be earthed, cut back and insulate the cable screen.

-At the emonTx/emonPi end, connect the two cores of the extension cable to the plug tip and sleeve.
-To maintain the phase relationship, connect the red core of the CT’s cable via the extension cable to the plug tip, and the white core of the CT’s cable to the plug sleeve.
-If you have an American CT with white and black twisted wires, connect the white wire through the extension cable to the plug tip and the black wire to the sleeve.
+You can use either the sleeve connection of the jack plug, or one of the GND connections on the green 3-pin plugs.
+Connect the two cores of the extension cable to the plug tip and sleeve.
 There is no connection to the plug ring.

+At the c.t. end, cut back and insulate the cable screen.
+Join the two cores of the c.t’s cable onto the two inner cores of the new cable.
+To maintain the phase relationship, ensure that the core of the c.t’s cable that went to the plug tip still connects via the extension cable to the plug tip, and the other core that connected to the plug sleeve still connects via the extension cable to the plug sleeve.
+If you have an American c.t. with white and black twisted wires, connect the white wire through the extension cable to the plug tip and the black wire to the sleeve.
+Do not connect the screen of the c.t’s cable (if it is screened).

 Can I use a ready-made headphone extension lead?